 While I was working as Consumer Advocate, I also continued to teach classes on my own as The Coupon Lady and started writing a national newsletter for frugal moms.
-I needed some samples for a Mother's Day Promotion, so signed up as an Avon Rep for what was supposed to be a short period, so I could purchase inexpensive samples.
+I needed some samples for a Mother's Day Promotion, so signed up as an Avon Rep for what was supposed to be a short period so that I could purchase inexpensive samples.
 That led to...

 The Avon Lady ( 2003 - 2010)